cinqict/managed-k8s-comparer/readme.md

 ## Cleaning Up
 Don't forget to remove your provisioned resources once you are done.
 For this the Workflows `Terraform OVH Destroy` and `Terraform Azure Destroy` are provided.

+**NOTE** For some reason the terraform destroy command for OVH can't destroy private networks.
+Remove it manually if it bothers you.